 This concludes our discussion of this article, which explored various types of research design and their purpose, hope you can now readily distinguish between them and plan your research work appropriately in your academic and research careers.
 KRS is an academic collaborative research platform that supports your professional development by routinely releasing new content.

 If this is your first time visiting our site, we invite you to share and subscribe to help us spread the news.
-To receive extra assistance with electronic content and research, please visit our website or email us at [email protected] to arrange for a complimentary consultation.
+To receive extra assistance with electronic content and research, please visit our website or email us at [email protected] to arrange a complimentary consultation.